yadavaman13/Amanyadav789/README.md

 # About Me :
-Aspiring Software Development Engineer 🚀 | I love building meaningful digital solutions that solve real problems.
+Aspiring Software Development Engineer.
+I love building meaningful digital solutions that solve real problems.
 From shaping ideas to deploying full-stack webapp, I enjoy crafting smooth backends with Node.js and Express, clean interfaces with React, and connecting everything through REST APIs.

 Whether it's a solo project, a fast-paced hackathon, or an open-source collaboration, I’m always eager to build, learn, and contribute.
 If you're driven by innovation and collaboration, let’s connect and create something meaningful together 🤝